WrestleMania 36: Aftermath

 In late-April, it was revealed that WrestleMania host Rob Gronkowski had come out of his NFL retirement, where he was traded to the Tampa Bay Buccaneers.
 It was later revealed that Gronkowski exercised a release clause in his WWE contract in order to return to the NFL, and he dropped the 24/7 Championship to R-Truth in a segment on the June 1 episode of Raw.
 Wrestling journalist Dave Meltzer noted that before his release, Gronkowski was scheduled to work a match at SummerSlam as well as WWE's Saudi Arabia show later in the year.
 He also said that the release was "mutual".

 In May, a five-part documentary series about The Undertaker began airing on the WWE Network called Undertaker: The Last Ride.
 The documentary series chronicles The Undertaker's career from 2017 to 2020 and his decision on when he should retire, which he previously believed was going to be his match with Roman Reigns at WrestleMania 33.
 In the final episode that released on June 21, Undertaker stated that he had nothing left to prove and had no desire to step in the ring again, feeling that his match with AJ Styles was the perfect ending to his 30-year career, thus making his WrestleMania 36 match with Styles his final match.
 However, he did not rule out the possibility of a potential one-off match, depending on the situation.
 Undertaker also revealed that he did not make a full return to his American Bad Ass gimmick at WrestleMania 36.
 Instead, it was a combination of his Deadman persona, the American Bad Ass, as well as his real life self; the latter due to how personal Styles' promos were against Undertaker.
 The Undertaker's official retirement ceremony later occurred at Survivor Series on November 22, which also celebrated the 30th anniversary of his debut in WWE, which occurred at the 1990 Survivor Series.

+This would also be the final WrestleMania to livestream on the American version of the WWE Network, which merged under Peacock in April 2021, just prior to WrestleMania 37.